The historic LiveAid concert performance by Queen is a highlight of ‘Bohemian Rhapsody.’

 But while the violence is visceral, often to the point of nauseating, it never feels exploitive.
 (It seems significant that the film is being released after Halloween — it’s not a fan-boy fright extravaganza, but a deeply unsettling quasi-feminist epic; at more than two-and-a-half hours, fully 60 minutes longer than its predecessor.
 It’s art-house horror.)
 I looked away many, many times… but I never walked out.

-That says at least something about the performances, or at least the one by Swinton.
+That says something about the performances, or at least the one by Swinton.
 The way she moves across the screen suggests those of both a dancer and a conjurer; it’s lizard-like.
 You’re not quite sure the arc her character will take, but I have to say, I didn’t see it coming where she ended up.
 Johnson, on the other hand, is not an actress for whom leaving an element of mystery is an option.
 She’s a flat, two-dimensional actress at best.

 Maybe she would have done better with a better script.
 Guadagnino’s Call Me By Your Name (which won the screenplay Oscar earlier this year) was magnificent because it had so little dialogue, and what dialogue it did contain didn’t comment on what was happening onscreen, but rather undercut it.
 Suspiria is the opposite — it’s talky, but you’re not entirely sure what’s going on (even in the post-credits sequence).
 Guadagnino is riffing not so much on Argento as on Kubrick (The Shining), Polanski (The Tenant) and the paintings of Hieronymus Bosch.
 It’s a feverdream without logic, playing with you on a mental, physical and emotional level.
 It exhausts you.